Privacy Policy

 We use these tools to improve your experience when accessing our website and statistics are generated at the top-level domain only.
 In relation to Google Analytics you can opt out of the collection of this information using the Google Analytics Opt-out Browser Add-on.

-ANSTO will not attempt to identify you except in the unlikely event of an investigation when a law enforcement agency exercises a warrant to inspect ANSTO’s statistical logs.
+ANSTO will not attempt to identify you unless in response to an investigation when a law enforcement agency exercises a warrant

 Social Networking Services

-We use social networking services such as Twitter, Facebook and YouTube to communicate with members of the public about what we do.
-When you communicate with us using these services, we may collect your personal information to help us to communicate with you and others.
+We use social networking services such as Facebook, LinkedIn, X (formerly Twitter), Instagram and YouTube to communicate with members of the public about what we do.
+When you communicate with us using these services, we may collect your personal information to help us respond to your request/message.
 Each social networking service will also handle your personal information for its own purposes and each site has its own privacy policy.

 Email lists

 We collect your email address and, if you provide it, other contact details when you subscribe to our email lists.
 We use this information to send you regular updates on our activities and to administer the lists.
-You can unsubscribe to our email list via the ANSTO website.
+You can unsubscribe to our email list via the ANSTO website or by using the unsubscribe option on the email.

 Visiting ANSTO sites

 ANSTO will collect personal information from anyone visiting ANSTO’s sites.
-This information is shared with our security team and the Australian Federal Police (AFP) and is held by our security team as a record of the visit.
-For minors visiting ANSTO we request additional information including information about allergies and emergency contact details for a parent or guardian.
+This information is shared with ANSTO’s security team, Discovery Centre and the Australian Federal Police (AFP) and is held by our security team as a record.

 Personal information we collect from other sources